eduMFA/eduMFA/doc/faq/performance.rst

 Config caching
 ~~~~~~~~~~~~~~

-Starting with privacyIDEA 2.15 privacyIDEA uses a Cache per instance and process to
+Starting with eduMFA 2.15 eduMFA uses a Cache per instance and process to
 cache system configuration, resolver, realm and policies.

 As the configuration might have been changed in the database by another process
-or another instance, privacyIDEA compares a cache timestamp with the timestamp in the
+or another instance, eduMFA compares a cache timestamp with the timestamp in the
 database.
-Thus at the beginning of the request privacyIDEA reads the timestamp from
+Thus at the beginning of the request eduMFA reads the timestamp from
 the database.

-You can configure how often the timestamp should be read using the pi.cfg
+You can configure how often the timestamp should be read using the edumfa.cfg
 variable ``PI_CHECK_RELOAD_CONFIG``.
 You can set this to seconds.
 If you use this
 config value to set values higher than 0, you will improve your performance.
 But: other processes or instances will learn later about configuration changes